-The faculty and Chair in each department or equivalent unit shall review and may revise at any time these course equivalencies, but the review will happen at least every three (3) years.
-Proposed changes will be sent to the Dean and Provost for review.
-Upon approval by the Dean and Provost, the standards will be distributed to faculty, and also sent to the Union, and will be implemented in the immediately subsequent academic year.
+The faculty and Chair in each department or equivalent unit shall review and may revise at any time these course equivalencies following the procedures described above, but the review will happen at least every three (3) years.
+Proposed changes will be sent to the Dean, Provost, and faculty of the department or equivalent unit, along with the summary and a written record of the faculty vote, for review.
+Upon approval by the Dean and Provost, the standards will be distributed to faculty, and also sent to United Academics, and will be implemented in the immediately subsequent academic year.